Enhancing Multi-Step Reasoning Abilities of Language Models through Direct Q-Function Optimization: Experiments

+In this section, we perform ablation studies to illustrate the role of two key aspects, $\lambda$-return and importance sampling.

+\paragraph{$\lambda$-return } In order to demonstrate the impact of $\lambda$-return, we vary the value of $\lambda$ and evaluate the training results on Gemma.
+Empirically, we find that the best performance is obtained at $\lambda=1$ and quickly degenerates when decreasing $\lambda$.
+Therefore we pick $\lambda=0.95$ to make the comparison.
+The results are shown in Table~\ref{tab:ablation-gae-return}.
+When switching $\lambda$ to 0.95, we observe that the performance on GSM8K decreases by a margin of more than 4.31\% for greedy generation and almost 5\% for sampling.
+The results on MATH demonstrate a similar pattern and the performances of $\lambda=0.95$ dropped by a margin of 2.30\% on both inference strategies.
+The results indicate that $\lambda$-return plays a crucial role in stabilizing the training process.

-To demonstrate the impact of the importance sampling ratio in DQO, we train DQO on Gemma without the importance sampling ratio for $Q$-function loss, $V$-function loss, and both.
+\paragraph{Importance Sampling } To demonstrate the impact of the importance sampling ratio in DQO, we train DQO on Gemma without the importance sampling ratio for $Q$-function loss, $V$-function loss, or both.
 We present the results in Table~\ref{tab:ablation-importance}.
 The results show that, without adding importance sampling, the performance will be significantly deteriorated.
-Specifically, on the GSM8K dataset, when importance sampling is not introduced to $Q$-function loss, the performance degenerates by a margin over 3.86\%.
-Similarly, on the MATH dataset, we see that when we exclude the importance sampling ratio from $Q$-function loss, the performance decreases by a margin of about 2\%.
-When we keep the importance sampling ratio only on $Q$-function loss, the performance on GSM8K almost maintains but we still see a moderate performance loss on MATH.
-These results show that the importance sampling ratio, on both $Q$-function and $V$-function loss, plays important roles in DQO training.
+Specifically, on the GSM8K dataset, when importance sampling is not introduced to $Q$-function loss, the performance degenerates by a margin over 3.80\%.
+Similarly, on the MATH dataset, we see that when we exclude the importance sampling ratio from $Q$-function loss, the performance decreases by a margin over 2.16\%.
+When we keep the importance sampling ratio only on $Q$-function loss, the performance on GSM8K almost maintains, but we still see a moderate performance loss on MATH.
+These results show that the importance sampling ratio, on both $Q$-function and $V$-function loss, plays an important role in DQO training.